-Acura's smallest car makes a bid for premium status with high-tech driver assistance features, but a confusing infotainment interface and noisy cabin let it down.
+Acura's smallest car makes a bid for premium status with high-tech driver assistance features.
+But it's let down by a confusing infotainment interface and noisy cabin.